-- We have obtained all the information and explanations we considered necessary for the purposes of our audit. - In our opinion, proper books of account have been kept by the company. - The consolidated and the separate financial statements are in agreement with the books of account. - In our opinion and to the best of our information and according to the explanations given to us, the consolidated and separate financial statements give the information required by the Companies Law, Cap.
+- We have obtained all the information and explanations we considered necessary for the purposes of our audit. - In our opinion, proper books of account have been kept by the Company. - The consolidated and the separate financial statements are in agreement with the books of account - In our opinion and to the best of the information available to us and according to the explanations given to us, the consolidated financial statements of the Group and the separate financial statements and the Company give the information required by the Companies Law, Cap.
 113, in the manner so required. - In our opinion, the information given in the report of the Board of Directors on pages 3-4 is consistent with the consolidated and the separate financial statements.